openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 ## Install the OpenZiti Controller

-### Required Custom Resource Definitions
+### Allow Kubernetes to Manage Certificates

-You need to install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) that OpenZiti Controller will use.
+You need to install the required [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) (CRD) for the OpenZiti Controller.

 ```bash
 kubectl apply \